-- Prior represents belief about $\theta$ before observing data $\mathcal{D}$ . - $\bullet$ Posterior represents the rationally "updated" beliefs after seeing $\mathcal{D}.$ - All inferences and action-taking are based on the posterior distribution. - In the Bayesian approach, - No issue of "choosing a procedure" or justifying an estimator. - Only choices are the prior and the likelihood model. - For decision making, need a loss function. - Everything after that is computation.
+- Prior represents belief about θ before observing data \mathcal{D} . - \bullet Posterior represents the rationally "updated" beliefs after seeing $\mathcal{D}.$ - All inferences and action-taking are based on the posterior distribution. - In the Bayesian approach, - No issue of "choosing a procedure" or justifying an estimator. - Only choices are - family of distributions, indexed by $\Theta,$ and the - prior distribution on Θ - For decision making, need a loss function. - Everything after that is computation.

-Operation Define the model:
+Optime the model: